Jeija/sigfox-chicken-coop/README.md

 * A BME280 environmental sensor for measuring temperature, pressure and humidity
 * A DRV8872 as DC motor driver with an INA219 for motor current measurement (stall detection) for the door, as well as an input for a reed contact

-Everything is mounted on a tiny 50x50mm PCB which fits nicely into an off-the-shelf casing (Strapubox A515)
+Everything is mounted on a tiny 50x50mm PCB which fits nicely into an off-the-shelf plastic case (Strapubox A515).

 ![The PCB in its case](images/casing.jpg)